Universal relations for rotating Boson Stars: Introduction.

+It is quite challenging to test these relations and extract $I, Q$ and the spin from astrophysical data, but there exist some promising possibilities.
+The double pulsar J0737-3039 is expected to provide the first direct NS measurement of the moment of inertia \cite{Kramer:2009zza}, and some estimations have already been given using NICER measurements \cite{Silva:2020acr}.
+Other methods for measuring the moment of inertia rely on GW observations \cite{Silva:2016myw}, glitches measurements \cite{Link:1999ca,Andersson2012PulsarGT,Chamel2013CrustalEA}, etc. \cite{Steiner:2014pda,Damour:1988mr,Lattimer:2004nj,Bejger:2005jy}.
+The future oscillation mode measurements by the GW community should allow to obtain the quadrupolar moments $Q$ \cite{Zhao:2022tcw}, and there exist already some current estimations for $Q$ \cite{abbott2017gw170817,Silva:2020acr}.

-For rotating NSs, a very important and still not fully explained property is the existence of universal relations which do not depend on their equation of state (EOS).
-The most famous set of such relations are the so-called $I$- Love-$Q$ relations, proposed by Yagi and Yunes in \cite{Yagi:2013awa}, involving the moment of inertia $I$, the tidal deformability (Love number) \cite{Hinderer:2007mb,Postnikov:2010yn} and the quadrupolar moment $Q$.
-Since their discovery, these relations have been extended to more realistic situations including a high spin velocity and magnetic fields \cite{Haskell:2013vha}, and to modified gravity theories \cite{Sham:2013cya, Doneva:2017jop}.
-It is now well established that they hold for realistic EOS in the slow rotation limit.
+Since their discovery, these relations have been extended to more realistic situations including a high spin velocity and magnetic fields \cite{Haskell:2013vha}, and to modified gravity theories \cite{Sham:2013cya,Chakravarti:2019aup,Doneva:2017jop}.
+It is now well established that they hold for realistic EOS in the slow rotation limit \cite{Adam:2020aza}.
 Following these results, other quasi-universal relations, involving higher multipoles and Love numbers \cite{Yagi:2013sva,Godzieba:2021vnz}, the compactness, gravitational binding energies \cite{UnivRelsbinding} , and oscillation frequencies of (quasi) normal modes \cite{Torres-Forne:2019zwz} both for slowly and fast spinning NSs have been studied \cite{Sun:2020qkj,Doneva:2017jop}.

+These universal relations are very important for several reasons.
+If the nature of a star is known, then multiple observations would allow us to verify the validity of these relations or, assuming their validity, to determine further properties of that star which cannot be observed directly.

+If the nature of a compact star is not known, on the other hand, then universal relations which clearly distinguish between different types of stars -- like, e.g., NSs and BSs -- would in principle allow to determine its nature or to eliminate certain possibilities.
+This requires, however, that multiple observations allow for an independent determination of different observables (different multipole moments) with sufficient precision.